Next steps guide (transitions and post-16 options)

 Adults

-Adults with SEND may want to continue with education to learn new skills and gain knowledge about subjects they are interested in.
+Adults with SEND may want to continue with education to learn new skills and gain knowlEdge about subjects they are interested in.

 Surrey Supported Learning offers an entry-level programme of courses for adult learners with learning difficulties and/or disabilities, as well as courses for those with hearing loss or those who want to learn Makaton.